 We might need more information or an assessment to help us change your plan.
 This helps us understand what supports you need.
 We might ask you for:

 - a new assessment and report, if your last assessment was a long time ago, and doesn’t tell us about your current support needs

 We must give you a reasonable opportunity, and a reasonable amount of time, to give us the information.
+We’ll review the information you give us to make sure the supports meet the NDIS funding criteria.
 The sooner you can give us the information, the sooner we can change and approve your plan.

 In some situations, we may need to approve your plan before you get an assessment or give us information.
 If this happens, we may then do a CEO initiated plan change after we receive the reports.
 This could be a plan variation or a plan reassessment.

 For example, we might approve your plan so you have funding for urgent self-care supports.
 We could then do CEO initiated plan change afterwards once you have the assessments and reports for other supports such as assistive technology.